Euchre: Origins and popularity

 Other words or phrases that reflect a German origin are: "maker" from Macher, short for Spielmacher i.e. "game maker", the person who determines the type of game to be played; "euchred" from gejuckert; "having a dog from every county" from aus jedem Dorf ein Köter i.e. "a mongrel from every village", a common expression in German card games; "cards away" from Karten weg or Kart' ab, an expression in games from the Palatinate/Saarland region for the same announcement, (Note: Karten weg ("cards away") is used in Bauer a descendant of Euchre's ancestor, Jucker; and Kart' ab ("cards down") is used in Bauerchen, a game from the Palatinate, whence Jucker originated.) "bridge" possibly from Pritsche, a plank bed, hence a place of safety.

-The earliest known treatise is a 1839 lost book called Game of Euchre and Its Laws, by an unknown author.
+The earliest known treatise is an 1839 lost book called Game of Euchre and Its Laws, by an unknown author.
 (Note: It appears in 1839 booklists.)
 The earliest surviving rules appeared in 1844, in which there is no Joker.
 32 cards are used.
 The Right Bower, the trump Jack, is the "commanding card" with the Left Bower, the Jack of the same color, as the second-highest card.
 As the Joker had not yet been introduced, the Right Bower was also known as the Best Bower.
 According to Parlett, the Joker was added to a 32-card pack in the 1850s specifically for the game of Euchre and is first mentioned in a set of rules in 1868 where it turns out to be a blank specimen card not intended for actual play.

 This gave rise to a variant called "Euchre with the Joker" in which the blank card ranked above all the rest.
 Later, the Joker was embellished with a motif and specifically intended for use as the top trump.
 It was later transferred to the game of Poker and initially called the Mistigris.

 In the late 19th century, Euchre was regarded as the national card game of the United States.
 It has since declined in popularity, although it retains a strong following in regions such as the Midwestern United States.
 With the rise of 20th century games such as Contract Bridge and Spades, Euchre has declined in popularity, though it is still played as a social game in the US Midwest, the Canadian province of Ontario, Australia, New Zealand, and Great Britain, especially Cornwall.